Help for BMZ website users

-The website has been optimised for use with Microsoft Internet Explorer 7.0 (upwards) and Firefox 3.0 (upwards) with a resolution of 1024x768 pixel.
-If you are using an older browser you may experience graphic deviations in the display.
-Up-to-date browsers can be downloaded from the internet at:
+This website has been optimised for use with Microsoft Internet Explorer 9.0 (upwards), Firefox (current version) and Chrome (current version) with a resolution of 1024x768 pixels.
+If you are using an older browser, some of the graphics may not be displayed properly.

-The Federal Ministry for Economic Cooperation and Development's website has been designed to conform to German government regulations on IT accessibility.
+The website of the Federal Ministry for Economic Cooperation and Development has been designed to conform to German government regulations on IT accessibility.

 The relevant regulation can be found here (in German only).

 Most PDF files offered by the BMZ in its "Publications" section meet accessibility standards.
 (PDF stands for Portable Document Format.)
 PDF files that conform to German government regulations on IT accessibility are marked "accessible".

 If specifically requested, non-accessible PDF files can be made available in accessible format.

 At the top of every page of this website you will find a search bar on the right where you can enter your search term.
 Start your search by clicking on the magnifying glass icon or hitting "Enter" or "Return".
 Hits will then be displayed on your page.
 If the hits do not meet your expectations or if there are too many hits, you can limit your search or try a new search term in the field above the hit list.

 To refine your search, click on "Limit search to".
 This will show you a range of options to make your search more specific.
 Among other things, this will give you the option of searching within BMZ publications only, so that you can find specific publications.

 Your binder is like an online shopping cart for BMZ content.
 Pages saved in your binder can be downloaded in PDF format or printed immediately.
 To that end, all the content you choose will be collated into a single document.